Zion Canyon Hiking

 4 hours

-Hikers are transported through the ranch, and are dropped off at the Park Fence.
-There, a clearly marked trailhead leads them to the Echo Canyon trail, which spans almost five miles from start to finish.
-Echo Canyon is known for switchbacks that lead hikers on a 2,100-foot descent over the course of the hike.
-The Echo Canyon trail has sheer cliffs and impressive views of the Angel's Landing area of the Park.
-The hike ends at Weeping Rock, the wall of sandstone that boasts lush vegetation nurtured by a continuous rain that seeps from the rock.
-Shuttle service will meet hikers in the Weeping Rock parking lot, four hours after the beginning of the hike.
+To begin the Echo Canyon trail, hikers are transported through the ranch and then dropped off at the Park Fence.
+There, a clearly marked trail leads them to the Echo Canyon trail, which spans almost five miles from start to finish.
+Echo Canyon is known for it's switchbacks that take hikers on a 2,100-foot descent over the course of the hike.
+The Echo Canyon trail offers impressive views of the Angel's Landing area of the Park.
+The Echo Canyon hike ends on the valley floor of Zion National Park at Weeping Rock, where water seeps through the sandstone and has created a wall of lush vegetation.
+Pre-arranged shuttle service will meet hikers in the Weeping Rock parking lot, approximately four hours after the beginning of the hike.

 Canyon Overlook Trail